Kammann123/frogger/README.md

   1. -name=HereGoesUsersName : It allows the user to set username to save it's score in the top score table.
   2. -character=characterIndex : It allows the user to change the game character, it depends on how many options there are.
   3. -map=mapIndex : It allows the user to change the game map being used, it depends on how many options available there are.

-This work has been presented as a final work for the course "Programacion I" at the ITBA University.
-Team members:
- -Davidov, Gonzalo
- -Kammann, Lucas
- -Scheinfeld, Pablo
- -Tondi, Federico